Epping Forest Walks: A Guide to the Forest’s Best Trails

 Start: Knighton Lane car park

-Public Transport: Take the Overground to Chingford and then the 20 or 397 bus to Knighton Lane.
-Or take the Central Line to Buckhurst Hill and it’s a 20-minute walk from there.
+Public Transport: Take the Central Line to Buckhurst Hill and it’s a 20-minute walk from there.

 Starting from Knighton Lane, the Rowan Trail is an easy stroll along flat surfaces.
 It’s named after the Common Rowan which fruits in July and August and can be found near the base of oak trees.